Visit Admirals76% of retail investor accounts lose money

 However, you don’t need to go through the process highlighted above if you’re using the demo account.
 With just your email and password, you’ll have access to the account.

-What Estonian traders should look for in a forex broker in Estonia
+What should Estonian traders look for in a forex broker?

 Are you an Estonian forex trader and are looking for the best forex broker in the country?
 If you are, it’s important to note that in Estonia and Europe in general, retail traders face three main limitations when it comes to forex trading.
 These are: